rmit-s3604433-sam-cullin/DBSystems-Assignment1/README.md

 | RW 1000:1 Ratio ms |      310       |  131072  | ***!
 253 !*** |   NO    | 1624    |   YES   |

 Now that we have all the databases together we can see the winner is *MongoDB*.
 I did think initial MongoDB was going to win on all fronts but clearly, the JavaHeap has the fastest write times.
-Though we have to keep in mind that the Java Heap did not have to go over the network will uploading, unlike Mongo and Derby.
+Though we have to keep in mind that the Java Heap did not have to go over the network while uploading, unlike Mongo and Derby.
 Further testing would be required for the Java Heap to be on an even playing field.